Nathan Blissett: Torquay United

-On 14 January 2016 Nathan penned an eighteen-month contract with Torquay with the agreement being initially until the end of the season, with the option of another year.
+On 14 January 2016 Nathan penned an eighteen-month contract with Torquay United with the agreement being initially until the end of the season, with the option of another year.
 He made 17 appearances for Torquay in which he scored 8 goals.
 In the 2016–17 season, Blissett played half a season for Torquay before making the move up to League 2 with promotion hopefuls Plymouth Argyle.

 Plymouth Argyle

 In the January transfer window of the 2016–17 season, Nathan Blissett signed a deal with Plymouth Argyle worth £15,000.
 He was the first player to have a fee paid by Argyle since 2012.
 Blissett scored his first goal for the club in a 1–1 draw away to Wycombe Wanderers.

 Macclesfield Town

 On 15 January 2018, Blissett joined Macclesfield Town on a loan until the end of the season.
 Blissett went on to score 5 goals in 16 appearances, helping Macclesfield Town to win the National League.
 After his release from Plymouth Argyle, Blissett went on to sign a permanent deal with Macclesfield Town.